johnbumgarner/wordhoard/README.md

 If you would like to contribute to the <strong>WordHoard</strong> project please read the <a href="https://wordhoard.readthedocs.io/en/latest/contributing" target="_blank">contributing guidelines</a>.

 Items currently under development:
-   - English language word verification using the Python package `pyenchant`
    - Expanding the list of hypernyms, hyponyms and homophones
    - Adding part-of-speech filters in queries
 </p>